 Every day we put a lot of effort into making change happen by flying less, finding out where our food comes from, looking at who made our clothes and reducing the amount of plastic in our lives.
 What about how we manage our finances?
+Can we really make a positive impact on the environment with green banking and other environmentally friendly financial services?

 Have you thought about how ethical your bank is?
 Do you know where your money goes when you put money into your bank account?
 Do you know what happens with your monthly payments into your pension or ISA?

-Most of us do not give a second thought as to what happens once we have handed over our money but it does not sit idly in a pot.
+Most of us do not give a second thought to what happens once we have handed over our money but it does not sit idly in a pot.
 Banks and pension providers use these funds - your money - to make investments and earn a profit.
 While we make amazing everyday efforts to reduce the negative impact we have on the environment, many major big banks are using our money to fund the very things we are fighting against.

 If you dig a little deeper into who you bank with, you will discover most of the high-street banks fund heavily into fossil fuels!
 There may be other industries you might want to avoid having your money invested in too, including alcohol, tobacco, weapons or fur.
-If you do not want your money to be supporting any of these industries then it is worth doing your research and switching to a socially responsible bank.
+If you do not want your money to be supporting any of these industries then it is worth doing your research and switching to a socially and environmentally responsible bank.

 What is ethical banking?

-Ethical banks are transparent about what and who they invest in.
+Ethical banks and green banks are transparent about what and who they invest in.
 These banks openly state that they do not fund companies or organisations that have a negative impact on people or the planet.
 Choose ethical banking options if you want to know for certain that your hard-earned money is going towards funding renewable energy, positive social impact projects or businesses-for-good.

 Where should you start?